Vlasov-Poisson system tackled by particle simulation utilising boundary element methods: Notes on the implementation

-is the matrix of the $k$th components of the fundamental solutions shifted by the positions of the particles.
-Note that the computationally expensive part of this evaluation is the denominator, which is the same for all three components of the electric field.
-Therefore we compute the third power of the distance only once and use this result for the computation of all three matrix entries.
-Again, the matrices $F^{(1)}, F^{(2)}$ and $F^{(3)}$ are Nystr\"om matrices which is approximated by $\mathcal{H}^2$--matrices reducing the complexity of the matrix-vector multiplication from quadratic to linear with respect to the number of particles.
-To stabilise the evaluation of the singular Coulomb potentials for small distances, we use a regularisation of the fundamental solution, namely
+the entries of the matrices $(S_k)_{k=1}^3$, $(D_k)_{k=1}^3$ and $(F_k)_{k=1}^{3}$ from equations~\eqref{eq:field-boundary-integrals} and~\eqref{eq:field-free-space} have a common denominator.
+Additionally, its computation is the most expensive part of the algorithm.
+Therefore we compute the third power of the distance only once and use this result for the computation of all matrices.
+Again, these matrices fit into the general framework from \cref{sec:hierarchical} and are efficiently approximated by $\mathcal{H}^2$--matrices reducing the complexity of the matrix-vector multiplication from quadratic to linear with respect to the number of particles.
+Summarising, the quadratic \cref{alg:electric-field-quadratic} is transformed to an algorithm with linear complexity by replacing all full matrices by their $\mathcal H^2$--approximations and by performing the matrix-vector multiplication as described in \cref{alg:fast-mvm}.
+Transferred to a computer program, the subroutines for a dense matrix-vector multiplication simply have to be changed to their $\mathcal H^2$--matrix equivalents.
+In this sense, using $\mathcal H^2$--matrices accelerates the algorithm without changing important properties like the exact evaluation of the Coulomb force in the near field or the highly accurate evaluation of the gradient of the representation formula, see \cref{lem:BEM-pointwise-error}.

-with the regularisation parameter $\delta > 0$, which may be chosen by physical considerations.
-The same regularisation is also applied to the gradient of the fundamental solution.

 In our scheme, the aforementioned $\mathcal{H}^2$--matrices involving the positions of the particles are never fully built.
 Instead we exploit their hierarchical structure and compute the matrix-vector products on the fly.
-Iterating through the block cluster tree and accumulating the contribution of the admissible leafs, the computation of the full matrices $\Phi, (F^{(k)})_{k=1}^3$ are reduced to the computation of the small leaf matrices.
+Iterating through the block cluster tree and accumulating the contribution of the admissible leafs, the computation of the full matrices $\Phi_{\mathcal Q}, (S_k)_{k=1}^3, (D_k)_{k=1}^3$, and $(F_k)_{k=1}^3$ are reduced to the computation of the small leaf matrices.
 Only storage for these small matrices is allocated which are freed after a matrix-vector multiplication with parts of the vector $w_q$.
 The positions of the particles change after each time step.
 It is therefore necessary to rebuild the cluster tree, block cluster trees and the cluster basis.
-Although with a formal complexity of $\mathcal{O}(\# \mathcal{I} \log \# \mathcal{I})$, the computational time is negligible compared to the computation of the BEM gradient, see the timings in \cref{sec:numerics}
+Although with a formal complexity of $\mathcal{O}(N_p \log N_p)$, the computational time is negligible compared to the computation of the BEM gradient, see the timings in \cref{sec:numerics}.

 The computation of the electric field relies heavily on an efficient implementation of the hierarchical matrix format and tree-based data structures.
 We developed our code based on the H2Lib\footnote{ The source code and further information can be found at \url{http://h2lib.org/}.}.
 Written in the programming language C, all basic data structures and higher level routines like matrix-vector and matrix-matrix multiplication or factorisation algorithms are available, as well as a BEM module for the Laplace equation in three dimensions, which is used in the subsequent computations.